Room Selection

 Highlights

-• Named for Thomas J. Watson, Sr., President of IBM 1914-1949 when land donated to SU for Triple Cities College, SU Trustee
+• Named for Thomas J. Watson, Sr., President of IBM 1914-1949 when land was donated to SU for Triple Cities College, SU Trustee

 • Occupied in 1954